marcroiglama/Streaming-Platform-Dataset-Analysis/ReadMe.md

 This project aims to analyze data from a streaming platform to get insights and understand how the app is performing in terms on visualizations, user view time and benefits.
 The results are available on the following [dashboard](https://datastudio.google.com/reporting/697d485d-e35f-43f5-95e1-14a56774df48).
+A extended explanation is available in `Streaming Platform Dataset Analysis.pdf`.

 The project has 3 main levels: